 White female fragility and the co-options of feminism

-Provide political and spiritual context for 40 black women leaders from 1680's to 1980's
+Provide political and spiritual context for 40 Black women leaders from 1680s to 2000s

 Analyse and explore white supremacist thought in mainstream media